explorable-viz/esop2025/author-response/response.md

 ### Reviewer A

-- _Typing rules._ These were included in the POPL 2022 work for clarity but omitted here for reasons of space;
+- _Q1.
+Typing rules._ These were included in the POPL 2022 work for clarity but omitted here for reasons of space;
   we will include them in an Appendix.

-- _Correctness statement on DDG._ See response (Q2) above.
+- _Q2.
+Correctness statement on DDG._ See response (Q2) above.

-- _Overhead compared to core language without DDG annotations._ This is a good question that would be relatively straightforward to answer, without taking up too much space; we will do so.
+- _Q3.
+Overhead compared to core language without DDG annotations._ This is a good question that would be relatively straightforward to answer, without taking up too much space; we will do so.

-Additional points made by Reviewer A:
+Additional points raised by Reviewer A:

 - _Lack of connection between Sections 3 and 4._ This is indeed a weakness of the present paper which we respond to in (Q1) and (Q2) above.